RH203/login-page-java/README.md

-# Login java using swing
+# Login page and authentication  use java swing
 <p>This program is made using Swing, Java, Maven, and MySQL.
 This program can create an account that has a feature to check whether the passwords entered are the same or not, and will display a message if the passwords entered are not the same.</p>

 ## Tech Stack